"Antananarivo, Tanindrazanay malala ô! | Antananarivo, our beloved homeland!"

 Language:

-Antananarivo, the capital city of Madagascar, predominantly features the Malagasy language, which is the national language of the country.
-Malagasy, an Austronesian language, is spoken by the majority of the island's population.
-French is also widely spoken due to Madagascar's colonial history and is often used in business, government, and education.
-Additionally, English is recognized as an official language and is increasingly taught in schools.
+In Antananarivo, the capital city of Madagascar, the most commonly spoken language is Malagasy.
+This is the national language of Madagascar and is spoken by the majority of the population.
+French is also widely spoken due to the country's history as a French colony.
+English is less common, but its usage is growing, particularly in business and tourism sectors.